InfiniteEndeavours/Portfolio-Site/README.md

 .
 To display upcoming projects.

 ## First Time Visitor
 .
-To find out about the client and their profession.
+I want to be able to view the persons work history and skillset without needing to see a CV.

 .
-Navigate the site easily to find information about the client.
+I want to be able to contact the person easily.

 .
-Find a downloadable CV and contact information.
+I want to be able to download a copy of the persons CV.

-##
+## Returning Visitor

 .
-User should be able to find information they have previously seen should they wish to revisit the page, or show someone else the site.
+I should be able to quickly locate important information such as the persons skillset so I can show this to someone else.